political points

 - Thomas, March 26, 2025

-Signal is not the proper way to transmit sensitive intelligence subject to national security and defense concerns.
+Signal is not the proper method for transmitting sensitive intelligence, given national security and defense concerns.
 But the Houthi mistake is just that - a mistake.
-No one needs to be fired, but the White House should embrace the lesson learned rather than deny the mistake.
+No one needs to be fired, but the White House should learn from the mistake rather than deny it.

 - Thomas, March 25, 2025

-Florida would be better served in the 2026 election to elect a post-partisan, solutions-driven leader who will prioritize Florida’s future over political games and presidential ambition positioning.
+Florida would be better served in the 2026 election by electing a post-partisan, solutions-driven leader who prioritizes Florida’s future over partisan politics and presidential ambitions.

 - Thomas, March 24, 2025